 - Different numbers of tiles in the hands.

 - South Americans will sometimes use the formula (8 - the number of players) = the number of tiles in the hands.

-- Vietnamese start each player with a hand of one tile.
-The game must start with the [6-6], so players take turns to draw until someone can set it on the table.
+- Vietnamese start each player with a hand of one tile and draw in turn until someone obtains the [6-6] to start the game.

 - Players can draw for the highest tile.

 - The last player who led, leads again.